dgraph-io/badger/README.md

 SSDs are best at doing serial writes (like HDD) and random reads (unlike HDD).
 Each write reduces the lifecycle of an SSD, so Badger aims to reduce the write amplification of a typical LSM tree.

 It achieves this by separating the keys from values.
 Keys tend to be smaller in size and are stored in the LSM tree.
 Values (which tend to be larger in size) are stored in value logs, which also double as write ahead logs for fault tolerance.

 Only a pointer to the value is stored along with the key, which significantly reduces the size of each KV pair in LSM tree.
 This allows storing lot more KV pairs per table.
 For e.g., a table of size 64MB can store 2 million KV pairs assuming an average key size of 16 bytes, and a value pointer of 16 bytes (with prefix diffing in Badger, the average key sizes stored in a table would be lower).
+Thus, lesser compactions are required to achieve stability for the LSM tree, which results in fewer writes (all writes being serial).

 ### Nature of LSM trees

 Because only keys (and value pointers) are stored in LSM tree, Badger generates much smaller LSM trees.
 Even for huge datasets, these smaller trees can fit nicely in RAM allowing for lot quicker accesses to and iteration through keys.
-For random gets, keys can be quickly looked up from within RAM, and only pointed reads from SSD are done to retrieve value.
+For random gets, keys can be quickly looked up from within RAM, giving access to the value pointer.
+Then only a single pointed read from SSD (random read) is done to retrieve value.
 This improves random get performance significantly compared to traditional LSM tree design used by other KV stores.

 ## Comparisons